 Martin Hotel Dining Experiences

-While the hotel portion is no longer operation, the bar and restaurant couldn’t be more vibrant.
-Offering an expansive, family-style dining room and banquet room, The Martin is able to accommodate small families or large parties and continues to be a dining staple among ranchers, townsfolk and vacationers.
-With a unique stucco exterior, the building was constructed in Vernacular Commercial style complete with a veranda and even the original hitching posts.
-The interior is covered with an amazing variety of pressed tin walls and ceilings, and offers an incredible setting to experience an deliciously authentic family-style Basque American dinner.
+Offering an expansive, family-style dining room and banquet room, The Martin continues to be a dining staple among ranchers, townsfolk, and vacationers—in parties of any size.
+With a unique stucco exterior, the building was constructed in Vernacular Commercial style, complete with a veranda, and even the original hitching posts (for parking your horse).
+The interior is covered with an amazing variety of original pressed tin walls and ceilings and offers an incredible setting to experience a deliciously authentic family-style Basque American dinner.

 If you’re in the area around lunchtime, order up a Nevada classic with a Basque steak sandwich, Martin Burger, or chorizo dish (with garlic soup, of course).
 Most traditional Basque dinners are complete with a multi-course meal including freshly prepared bread, soup, salad, and garlic, lots of garlic.
 Lamb shanks and garlic-loaded steaks are most typically offered as a main entree, but visitors will also likely have sweetbreads, sautéed scampi, or roasted chicken as alternate selections.
 Belly up to lots of flowing red table wine, and be sure to sample the Picon Punch—the unofficial state drink of Nevada.

 The Martin Hotel serves Lunch from 11:00 AM to 9:00 PM from Monday to Friday, and Dinner from 4:00 PM to 9:00 PM Monday to Saturday.
 The restaurant is open for dine-in and offers take-out.